Charles Algernon Parsons: Marine steam turbine applications

 Also interested in marine applications, Parsons founded the Parsons Marine Steam Turbine Company in Newcastle.
 Famously, in June 1897, his turbine-powered yacht, Turbinia, turned up unannounced at the Navy Review for the Diamond Jubilee of Queen Victoria at Spithead, on 26 June 1897, in front of the Prince of Wales, foreign dignitaries, and Lords of the Admiralty.
 Moving at speed at Queen Victoria's Diamond Jubilee Fleet Review off Portsmouth, to demonstrate the great potential of the new technology.
 The Turbinia moved at 34 knot; the fastest Royal Navy ships using other technologies reached 27 knot.
 Part of the speed improvement came from the slender hull of the Turbinia.

-Within two years the destroyers HMS Viper and Cobra were launched with Parsons' turbines, soon followed by the first turbine-powered passenger ship, Clyde steamer TS King Edward in 1901; the first turbine transatlantic liners RMS Victorian and Virginian in 1905; and the first turbine-powered battleship, HMS Dreadnought in 1906, all of them driven by Parsons' turbine engines.
+Within two years the destroyers HMS Viper and Cobra were launched with Parsons's turbines, soon followed by the first turbine-powered passenger ship, Clyde steamer TS King Edward in 1901; the first turbine transatlantic liners RMS Victorian and Virginian in 1905; and the first turbine-powered battleship, HMS Dreadnought in 1906, all of them driven by Parsons' turbine engines.
 (As of 2012 Turbinia is housed in a purpose-built gallery at the Discovery Museum, Newcastle.)